mitkapanarin/firebase-todo-app/README.md

-# react-firebase-todo-app
-# Project Description
+# Objective

-This project is aimed at enhancing my skills and knowledge by building a comprehensive application using React and Firebase.
+Creating a tutorial for everyone on how to use react with firebase by building a todo app

 ## Topics covered in the tutorial